fjgreco/E2EAI-public/markdown/neural_network.md

     -rw-r-----.
 1 wsuser watsonstudio  42168 Feb 25 19:58 bioinformatics_model_weights.h5

-# Thus far everything can theoretically run anywhere- like on a laptop.
+# Thus far, everything can potentially run anywhere- like on a laptop.
 But,...

-# The bioinformatic data can be very large
+# Bioinformatic data can be very large.

-# The models can be very large and computationally complex
+# The models can be very large and computationally complex.

 ![png](images/LargeNetwork.png)

 [![return](../buttons/return.png)](../README.md#NeuralNetwork)